Transparency and documentation

 • The WEF IBC Core Tax Metric encompasses total tax paid.
 Expanded Tax Metrics cover additional tax remitted (on behalf of others) and a breakdown of total tax paid and additional tax remitted by country for significant locations.

-• Other voluntary regimes (such as the Fair Tax Mark in the UK and the global B Team’s “Responsible Tax Principles”) continue to have an impact on the tax transparency disclosures of some groups.
+• Other voluntary regimes (such as the Fair Tax Mark in the UK, the global B Team’s “Responsible Tax Principles”) and the recently launched Tax Responsibility and Transparency index (benchmark for business in five key areas of tax conduct) continue to have an impact on the tax transparency disclosures of some groups.

 • UK groups with significant EU presence or operations may be in scope of some or all of the above-mentioned EU reporting initiatives.

-• A 2023 Deloitte's Global Tax Policy Survey revealed that 54% of the survey respondents expect their group to align its external communication in relation to its tax performance with a transparency standard.
+• A 2024 Deloitte Global Tax Policy Survey revealed that 70% of the respondents expect PCBCR to lead to greater external reporting.

 Resources (click to open)